jguadagno/jguadagno.github.io/_posts/2020-04-12-build-sign-and-deploy-nuget-packages-with-azure-pipelines.md

 The first group is contains the versioning info.
 Now, the engineer is responsible for versioning the project.  **Note**: The version number will be used for the Assembly, the NuGet package name, and NuGet versioning information.

 The second group, defines how the version number is generated.
-These version numbers are based on the where and how the application is being build.
+These version numbers are based on where and how the application is being built.

 | Version Prefix | Condition | Assembly Info | Comments |
 | --- | --- | --- | --- |